sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 <p style={{marginBottom:0}}>If you reduce the complexity of your codebase (such as by improving dev tooling or refactoring code), you (or your boss) will be unable to resist the temptation to increase complexity by the same amount elsewhere, usually in the form of new features.</p>
 </blockquote>

-{/* Some of those other linked posts about the law of conservation of complexity have a stricter and more pessimistic interpretation of it, that no dev tooling can ever decrease complexity.
-For example, if you switch from the hackiest build scripts ever to a Makefile, then you have not decreased complexity, only buried it in `make`.
-I disagree.
-I think you have actually eliminated complexity in your build process, but again, you'll be unable to resist the temptation to increase complexity by the same amount elsewhere. */}

 #### Better dev tools lead to better software

 Does this mean that dev tools are worthless, since their benefits are immediately cancelled out?
 No!
 The opposite, in fact.

 **Better dev tooling frees up time and brainpower so devs can build better software.** If we were stuck with today's dev tooling forever, then software progress would eventually come to a halt.

-{/* This feeling is a big part of [why I love coding](https://slack.org/why-i-love-code) and what motivates me at Sourcegraph!
-And it's a reason to appreciate dev tools creators everywhere, who are indirectly helping to make people's lives better. */}

 If you doubt this, then imagine building today's software with 15-year-old build tools, package managers, and frameworks.
 It wouldn't be possible.
-So, why would you think today's dev tools will suffice unchanged 15 years from now? {/* Look, I'm not someone who loves using the new buzzword tech.
-I use Emacs, and we use Go and TypeScript (with React) here at Sourcegraph.
-But I find even all of those things have gotten significantly better in the last 2 years even. */}
+So, why would you think today's dev tools will suffice unchanged 15 years from now?

 #### Dev tools must constantly improve just to keep pace with growing code complexity